Can Text Messages be Used in Court? A Close Look

 Text messages produced as discovery responses are verified and require no separate authentication.

 Hearsay is an out-of-court statement intended to prove the truth of the matter asserted.
-If a text message is offered for its truth rather than as an element to the offense or for some other purpose, it must fall within an exception to the hearsay rule or it is inadmissible.
-There are dozens of hearsay exceptions: confessions, admissions against interest, family history, public records, business records, statements made for the purpose of medical treatment, statements of then-existing physical condition, and more.
-While it may seem unlikely that some of these exceptions may seem Unlikely to apply to email, In an increasingly virtual world, where distancing is required by the Covid-19 pandemic, unique situations may arise.
-An open mind is therefore advisable.
+If a text message is offered for its truth rather than as an element of the offense or for some other purpose, it must fall within an exception to the hearsay rule or is inadmissible.
+There are dozens of hearsay exceptions: confessions, admissions against interest, family history, public records, business records, statements made for medical treatment, statements of then-existing physical condition, and more.

 A critical message has been deleted.
 Now what?
 First, determine if anyone subject to subpoena or discovery retains a copy.
 Efforts to recover can be made.
 If this fails, the text of a deleted message may be proven by secondary evidence, including the testimony of one who read it (FRE 1004).